isabella232/cf-networking-notes/policy.md

   ```

 - POST `/whitelist`
-  * as an operator or automated component I POST to this endpoint to allow traffic between two apps *
+  * as an operator or automated component I POST to this endpoint on the Policy Server to allow traffic between two apps *
   Request:
   ```
   {